hacktoon/nami/README.md

 ## PLANNING
-- surface anchor (move from basin midpoint)
+- fill basin map on water
-- create zone surface (below zoom 200)
-  - 9 x 9 grid
+  - allow filling rivers even on lake negative margins

 - create basin anchors for shore and erosion
   - two per shore for each water side
-- fill water on basin map ?
 - simplify cities into "city seeds"
 - conclude wrapGet migration for grids